Do you want to start a blog on medium? But you don’t know where to start.

 When you start a self-hosted blog you spend a lot of time choosing the right domain.
 Then pointing the domain to your hosting.

 You have to install an SSL certificate and a lot of other technical stuff.
-You save a lot of this time with Medium.
+On medium, you save a lot of this time.

 If you are already blogging or publishing content on other platforms.
-You can easily import your existing content to Medium with a single click.
+Medium.com allows you to import your existing content with a single click.

 You can republish the same articles on Medium.
 It helps you create a canonical backlink to your original article.